ishiikurisu/Lab/README.md

 An implementation of the Beck's Depression and anxiety inventories in C#.
 It's located in the [beck](https://github.com/ishiikurisu/EEG/tree/master/src/beck) folder, and it is meant to be translatable to any language.

+It is currently being worked on the [scalemate](https://github.com/ishiikurisu/Scalemate) repository, due to its success.
+It has been renamed and it is fully growing as its own unique project now.

 ### OA folder ###

 This is the code I made during the "Organização de Arquivos" course here at University of Brasília.
 I use it in the EDF project.